Temporary Anchorage Devices (TADs) in Charles County, MD

 How Long Do TADs Usually Have to Remain In Place?

-The duration of the TAD implant treatment varies from patient to patient, and will be best determined by our orthodontists.
+The duration of the TAD implant treatment varies from patient to patient and will be best determined by our orthodontists.
 In most cases, TADs are typically required for several months.
-Although in some cases, they may be left in for a longer period to achieve optimal results.
+However, in some cases, they may be left in for a longer period to achieve optimal results.

 Who is a Good Candidate for Temporary Anchorage Devices?